I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_pci_device_custom_properties.md

      <b>Size</b> member to
      sizeof(NDIS_PCI_DEVICE_CUSTOM_PROPERTIES).

-`InterruptType`

-The hardware support for interrupts on the PCI Express device.
+`DeviceType`

+The PCI device type.
+For example, conventional, PCI-X, PCI-E, and so on.
 See the definitions for
-     DevProp_PciDevice_InterruptType_xxx.
-This property is valid only for PCI Express devices.

-`MaxInterruptMessages`

-The number of message interrupts that a PCI Express device supports in hardware.
-See the
-     definition for DevProp_PciDevice_InterruptMessageMaximum.
-This property is valid only for PCI Express devices that support message interrupts.

-`MaxLinkSpeed`
+     DevProp_PciDevice_DeviceType_xxx in pciprop.h.

+`CurrentSpeedAndMode`

-The maximum link speed of an express link for a PCI Express device.
-See the definitions for
+The speed and mode of conventional PCI or PCI-X devices.
+For conventional PCI devices, see the
-     DevProp_PciExpressDevice_LinkSpeed_xxx.
-This property is valid only for PCI Express devices..
+     definitions for DevProp_PciDevice_CurrentSpeedAndMode_Pci_Conventional_xxx.
+For PCI-X devices, see the definitions for DevProp_PciDevice_CurrentSpeedAndMode_Pci_X_xxx.
+This property is valid only for conventional PCI and PCI-X devices.

-`MaxLinkWidth`
+`CurrentPayloadSize`

-The maximum link width that is implemented by an express link for a PCI Express device.
-See the
+The current payload size in the transaction layer for a PCI Express device.
+See definitions for
-     definitions for DevProp_PciExpressDevice_LinkWidth_xxx.
+     DevProp_PciExpressDevice_PayloadOrRequestSize_xxx.
 This property is valid only for PCI Express devices.

 `MaxPayloadSize`